Wanyama demands 'more professionalism' in Kenya

 He regularly comes up against former Premier League opponents such as Christian Benteke and Javier Hernandez, as well as African stars like Jonathan Mensah of Ghana and Sierra Leone's Kai Kamara, but there is one player, regularly linked with a move from Europe, who he would like the chance to face again.

-"It would be nice to see Lionel Messi in the MLS, of course," confessed Wanyama.
+"It would be nice to see Lionel Messi in MLS, of course," Wanyama said.

 "I played against him [for Spurs in the Champions League] and it is always a great battle to face a player like him.

-"He is world class - out of this world really - and he would add great value to the MLS."
+"He is world class - out of this world really - and he would add great value to MLS."